 5. Freshdesk

-Best for: support teams requiring a quick-launch helpdesk
+Best for: customer support teams or small businesses that need a quick-launch helpdesk with a free entry tier.

 Freshdesk is a cloud-based ticketing system built for simplicity.
 Teams can get started quickly with minimal setup and layer on more advanced features like AI routing or SLA policies as they grow.